 The Pagination/PageNumber (<Pgntn/PgNb>) element in the seev.001 must start at page “1” and must be incremented by 1 for each subsequent pages.

-Usage of BusinessMessageIdentifier, Previous Notification Identification (PREV reference) & Pagination field
+Usage of the BusinessMessageIdentifier, NotificationIdentification, Previous Notification Identification (PREV reference) & Pagination elements

-Each page must get its own BusinessMessageIdentifier (<BizMsgIdr>) in the Business Application Header (BAH -head.001).
+Each page of the MeetingNotification must must have a different BusinessMessageIdentifier (<BizMsgIdr>) in the Business Application Header (BAH -head.001).

-All meeting notification messages in the multi-parts chain of meeting notification messages must link back to the previous meeting notification in the chain using the Previous Notification Identification (<PrvsNtnctnId>) element – see green arrows in the illustration below.

-The Previous Notification Identification (<PrvsNtnctnId>) element shall contain the BusinessMessageIdentifier (<BizMsgIdr>) element value contained in the Business Application Header (head.001) of the previous message.
+All pages of the same MeetingNotification must bear the same “NotificationIdentification” reference in the NotificationGeneralInformation building block.

-All meeting notification in the multi-parts chain of meeting notification messages must also be linked through the usage of the Pagination (<Pgntn>) element – see brown arrows in the illustration below.
+All meeting notifications in the multi-parts chain of meeting notification messages must also be linked through the usage of the Pagination (<Pgntn>) element indicating the page number and whether this notification page is the last of the notification message– see brown arrows in the illustration below.

-In the case of a replacement (REPL) message, with the exception of the first (i.e. Page 1) notification in the chain of multipart notification, all other (Page 2 and following) notification messages that are part of the multi-parts chain of notification must NOT link back to the notification message chain sent previously (i.e. the initial NEWM or previous REPL) – see blue arrow in the illustration below.
+In the case of a replacement (REPL) message, only the first page of the replacement notification will link back to the first page of the previous notification using the PreviousNotificationIdentification (<PrvsNtnctnId>) element in the NotificationUpdate building block.
+This element shall contain the BusinessMessageIdentifier (<BizMsgIdr>) element value contained in the Business Application Header (head.001) of the previous message.All other pages (page 2 and following) notification messages that are part of the multi-parts chain of notifications must NOT link back to the notification message chain sent previously (i.e. the initial NEWM or previous REPL) – see blue arrow in the illustration below.

 The way all these messages are linked is illustrated here: